2026 VENDORS

 Julia Chambers

-I create realistic wooden mountain art.
-All of my mountain scenes are based on views within the Adirondack Park.
-Every part of the process is done by me - I draw the patterns, mill the wood, cut the pieces by hand, sand and shape the pieces, paint the skies, and frame them.
-Most of my wood is sourced locally, primarily from Specialty Woods in Bloomingdale, and some from Adirondack Hardwoods in Saranac.
-I also make wooden earrings, and some other wooden Adirondack themed art.
+She creates realistic wooden mountain art.
+All of her mountain scenes are based on views within the Adirondack Park.
+Every part of the process is done by the artist - she draws the patterns, mills the wood, cuts the pieces by hand, sands and shapes the pieces, paints the skies, and frames them.
+She also makes wooden earrings, and some other wooden Adirondack themed art.

 • Solitude Soapworks, LLC